-Tami Blumenfield is an anthropologist of China with research interests on participatory media production, tourism, resilience, and the emergence of inequality.
+Tami Blumenfield is an anthropologist of China with research interests on participatory media production, tourism, gender, resilience, and the emergence of inequality.
 Her primary field site is in Southwest China where the Na and Nuosu people live in an ethnically diverse zone. .
 She produced a film, Some Na Ceremonies, that showcases filming and directorial work of her Na collaborators, Onci Archei and Ruheng Duoji.

 At Furman University, Dr. Blumenfield is the James B. Duke Assistant Professor of Asian Studies and teaches courses on the Anthropology of China, Cultural Anthropology, gender, and media.
 She is also affiliated with the Anthropology Program, the Women, Gender and Sexuality Studies Interdisciplinary Minor, the Film Studies Interdisciplinary Minor, and the Shi Center for Sustainability.

 Dr. Blumenfield is also a founding board member and vice-president of the Cool Mountain Education Fund.